 Dr. Jeanette Banashak is a queer and bilingual interspiritual and interreligious companion.
 She has a diploma in shinrin yoku (forest bathing) and guides people of all ages in nature urban immersion experiences as an act of justice, as well as is working on a piece that explores interspirituality and trees.
 She is the co-founder/director of The Spiritual Guidance Training Institute, an organization providing training in spiritual direction/companionship with an interfaith, interspiritual, inter-contemplative focus.
 Jeanette is the author of The Mindful Pilgrimage: A 40-Day Pocket Devotional for Pilgrims of Any Faith or None and a 30-Day ezine of haiga from the Camino (available on SGTI’s website).
 In 2018, she became a “dual pilgrim” after walking the Camino de Santiago in Spain and Kumano Kodo in Japan.
 Jeanette also teaches social and emotional learning and development at Erikson Institute and spiritual direction at the Graduate Theological Foundation.

 Matt Whitney is the Creative Director at SDI.
 A certified spiritual director, he is a multidisciplinary artist and educator who grew up in the Pacific Northwest and lives in Seattle.
 Matt has taught retreats and courses on topics such as Pilgrimage, The Everyday Practice of Walking, and Life as a Contemplative Artist.
 He is an avid backpacker in the Central Cascade Mountains and makes annual treks into the Grand Canyon.
-He recently spent nine days walking the Chemin de Saint Jacques de Compostelle in southern France, which is where this photo was taken.
+He recently spent nine days walking the Chemin de Saint Jacques de Compostelle in southern France.

 Note – depending on enrollment for this Journey, additional facilitators will be announced!

 We know being in nature is good for us,

 on many levels.